-- Grant awarded for the project entitled 'Integrated SERvices supporting a sustainable AGROecological transition' 'AGRO SERVE' ('action').
-This grand was approved in June 2022 with a duration of sixty months - Grant awarded for the project entitled 'MARine COastal BiOdiversity Long-term Observations' - 'MARCO-BOLO' ('action').
-This grand was approved in December 2022 with a duration of forty-eight months
+- Grant awarded for the action entitled 'ERIC Forum Implementation project' ERIC Forum' ('action').
+This grand was approved in 2019 with a duration of forty-eight months. - Grant awarded for the action entitled 'Fair services Accessible for society, Innovation and Research' ENVRI-FAIR (action) ".
+This grand was approved in 2019 with a duration of forty-eight months.s - Grant awarded for the action entitled 'Towards a new EU-CELAC partnership in Research Infrastructures' 'EU-CELAC ResInfra' ('action').
+This grand was approved in 2019 with a duration of thirty months.